 Emory Healthcare Expects $246.5 Million in Coronavirus Losses

-Emory Healthcare is estimating a net revenue loss of 246.5 million through August 31 after mitigation strategies and federal aid.
-In creating the estimate, Augostini’s office assumed the continued cancellation of all elective procedures and an 85% reduction in inpatient visits.
+Emory Healthcare is estimating a net revenue loss of $246.5 million through Aug.
+31 after mitigation strategies and federal aid.
+In creating the estimate, Augostini’s office assumed the continued cancellation of all elective procedures, which are procedures that do not involve a medical emergency, and an 85% reduction in inpatient visits.

 Augostini said federal actions that have helped alleviate losses include a $50 million grant from the CARES act, $350 million in advance Medicare payments to hospitals and the deferral of payroll taxes.
 Augostini noted that the University has already received most of the Medicare payments.